Philip T. Inglima

 Reshaping the Entire Playing Field

-Getting closer to people and learning about their different experiences has helped me see how I had been advantaged when others had been disadvantaged—and how others have made the most of their diversity.
+Getting closer to people and learning about their different experiences has helped me see how I had been advantaged when others had been disadvantaged—and how others have made the most of their experiences.
 That has been so instructive to me.
 The number of people of real import in our courts, in business and in private firms who are diverse by race, ethnicity, gender or sexual orientation has significantly increased but, as a total number, the representation levels are still low compared to society as a whole.
-Diverse lawyers usually have to either overcome enormous obstacles, or benefit from a combination of not just their talents, but some good luck as well.
-Talent simply has not been enough for too many of our diverse lawyers.